Michael Vitzthum

-Michael Vitzthum (born 20 June 1992) is a German former footballer who played as a left back.

-He played in the youth teams of Bayern Munich, before leaving to join SpVgg Unterhaching in 2010.
-In October of that year, he made his professional debut, as a substitute for Roman Tyce in a 1–1 draw with Kickers Offenbach.
+Michael Vitzthum (born 20 June 1992) is a German former footballer who played as a left back in the youth teams of Bayern Munich, before leaving to join SpVgg Unterhaching in 2010.
+That October, he made his professional debut as a substitute for Roman Tyce in a 1–1 draw with Kickers Offenbach.

-For the 2012–13 season he moved to VfB Stuttgart II.
+For the 2012–13 season Vitzthum moved to VfB Stuttgart II.
 He was loaned out to Karlsruher SC from July 2013 to June 2014 after his contract with VfB Stuttgart was extended.

 For the 2014–15 season Vitzthum moved to 1.
 FC Heidenheim.